 In sum, irregular periods do not disqualify you from using a fertility awareness method.
 In fact, it might even be a clue that you should seriously consider learning a FAM from a certified instructor as soon as possible.
 While most doctors will likely tell you that the Pill and other hormonal contraception will “regulate your periods,” those who understand cycle health know they do just the opposite.
 Instead of balancing your hormones, they put your natural hormones on hold (depleting them, in fact) and introduce synthetic ones to the mix.
 They provide you with a non-ovulatory fake bleed.
 They cause a lot of side effects along the way, and they don’t fix anything.

 Monthly ovulation (and therefore regular ovulatory menstrual bleeds) mean you are getting a good dose of the hormones estrogen and progesterone which protect your future bone and heart health, among other things.
-Ovulating actually helps your body prepare for when you eventually cease ovulating in menopause.
-(How cool is that?)
+The hormones released during ovulation therefore contribute to your health years down the road in menopause, when production of estrogen and progesterone stops.

 So if you’ve ever been told that FAMs won’t work for you because you don’t have regular periods, hopefully now you’ve got a good comeback.
 It’s not a walk in the park to get to the root of irregular periods.
 We’re talking time, money, and energy.
 But once you are able to manage the imbalances, it can improve your quality of life and long term health.